Hydrogen Sulfide in the Air and Body: Dangers and Functions

 The term "suspended animation" as used in biology means the slowing of life processes without stopping them or ending life.
 A worm called Caenorhabditis elegans, or C. elegans, enters a state of suspended animation when exposed to hydrogen sulfide.
 Its rapid movements slow and then stop.
 Once the H2S is removed from the air, the worm returns to its active state, apparently unharmed.
 C. elegans is a popular animal in anti-aging studies.

 Scientists have suggested that a state of suspended animation induced by hydrogen sulfide could be useful in humans.
 It might be helpful in certain disease conditions and during long-distance space travel, for example.
 Much more research is required in relation to the feasability of these ideas, however.

 Hydrogen sulfide is a very interesting chemical.
 It can be dangerous and deadly in the environment or helpful in our bodies.
-Hopefully researchers will soon learn how to use H2S to benefit our lives.
+Hopefully researchers will soon learn how to use the chemical to benefit our lives.